 Watermouth Castle (England)

 Watermouth Castle is in North Devon, England.
-It was designed by George Wightwick as a residence for the Bassett family in the mid-19th century as a country house until they left the castle in 1945.
+George Wightwick designed it as a country house for the Bassett family in the mid-19th century until they left the castle in 1945.

 The castle houses a collection of Victorian antiques, including domestic tools and amusement machines, a family theme park, and holiday apartments.

-The castle is open to the public with many areas set up for entertainment, including The Watershow Extravaganza, Dungeon Labyrinths, and Castle Treasure, as well as several rides like Merry go Land, Adventure Land, and Gnome Land.
+The castle is open to the public, and many areas are set up for entertainment, including The Watershow Extravaganza, Dungeon Labyrinths, and Castle Treasure.
+There are also several rides, such as Merry Go Land, Adventure Land, and Gnome Land.

-The castle accepts guests within its two apartments, two bathrooms, and sleeping six people maximum for £895.
+The castle accepts guests in its two apartments with two bathrooms, and six people can sleep in it for £895.

 With its incredible theme park, it will surely be an enjoyable stay for the entire family.